 Day 1 Christchurch – Arrowtown

 The Around the Mountains Cycle Trail tour gets underway as we head south across the plains and through the Mackenzie Basin.
-The South Island scenic drive continues as we head over the Lindis Pass to Central Otago, and through the Kawarau Gorge to our accommodation, a stone’s throw from the quaint village of Arrowtown and our lovely accommodation.
+The scenic drive continues as we head over the Lindis Pass to Central Otago, and through the Kawarau Gorge to our accommodation, a stone’s throw from the quaint village of Arrowtown and our accommodation.
 In the late afternoon enjoy a walk around the village and historic Chinese gold mining village relics.
-Alternatively there is the option to join the tour in Arrowtown from Queenstown rather than travelling down from Christchurch.
+Alternatively, there is the option to join the tour in Arrowtown from Queenstown rather than travelling down from Christchurch.
 Either way, in the evening get acquainted with your travel companions over a meal at the local tavern.

 Cycle Distance: 0km

-Day 2 Arrowtown – Lumsden
+Day 2 Arrowtown – Mossburn

 Cycle Distance: 62km

-Day 3 Lumsden – Te Anau
+Day 3 Mossburn – Te Anau

 Cycle Distance: 53km